 Below are some tips for selling a mortgage note.

-One way to be sure you can sell a mortgage note is to set it up properly in the first place.
+One way to be sure you can successfully navigate how to sell a mortgage note is to set it up properly in the first place.
 Many buyers will hesitate to buy a note if the buyer is a credit risk or if the buyer has not made a sufficient down payment.
 For example, a note from a borrower with a credit score of 550 will be much more challenging to sell than one from a borrower with a 700+ credit score.

 If the borrower can’t make a large enough down payment, you may still be able to structure the deal for a sale by creating both a first and second mortgage.
 The first mortgage might be for 75 to 80 percent of the property’s value, with the second one being for the remaining 15 to 20 percent.
 You would then sell the first mortgage and keep the second.